Cogosense/DmcAccessServer/README.md

 * NIC 3 - LAN interface bridged with NIC 4 connected to hdHost or to DMC
 * NIC 4 - LAN interface bridged with NIC 3 connected to hdHost or to DMC

+To do initial install connect a USB keyboard, USB mouse and a VGA monitor.

+## BIOS Changes

+Boot the Qotom into the BIOS by pressing the DEL key while the AMI BIOS banner is displayed.

+In the BIOS navigate to Advanced->ACPI Settings.
+Set the folling values:

+Restore AC Power Loss = Last State
+Enable Hibernation = Disabled
+ACPI Sleep State = Suspend Disabled

+Save and exit BIOS.

 ## OS Install on Qotom

 This applies to both server and gateway machines.